QasimQureshi/qasim.is/_posts/2021-06-18-migrating-from-gatsby-js-to-jekyll.md

 Alan Greenspan talked about *increased worker insecurity*.
 And how it made the American workforce more productive despite wage stagnation.
 I sometimes wonder if that's why new frameworks keep cropping up.

 \
 Testing: Did the updated GitHub oauth connection work?
-YES
+YESS